Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 **Plan**: billing and quota information attached to a product.
 Each plan has a subscription approval: automatic (default) or manual.

 **Subscription**: authorization to manipulate a product under a plan condition.
-Based on the subscription plan, fees might apply, which are required to be paid by the subscription manager.
+Based on the subscription plan, fees might apply, which are required to be paid by the Subscription Manager.

 **Application**: represents one (or multiple) business facet of a product that a consumer will use.